 Ductile Iron vs Cast Iron-Ductility: As the name suggests ductile iron is ductile whereas cast iron is brittle.
 Hence, ductile iron does not break suddenly due to impact force.
 Cast iron does not allow it to bend whereas ductile iron behaves opposite to cast iron.

-Cast Iron vs Ductile Iron-Microstructure: Ductile iron contains graphites in nodular form whereas cast iron has graphite flakes in the microstructure.
-These nodules increase the flexibility of ductile iron while reducing the hardness.
+Cast Iron vs Ductile Iron-Microstructure: Ductile iron contains graphite in nodular form whereas cast iron has graphite flakes in the microstructure.
+These nodules increase the flexibility of ductile iron while reducing its hardness.

-Cast Iron vs Ductile Iron-Physical and Mechanical Properties: Ductile iron has more tensile and yield strength, elongation, greater resistance to impact while lower thermal conductivity and vibration damping capability than gray iron.
-Ductile iron is more corrosion resistant than gray iron.
+Cast Iron vs Ductile Iron-Physical and Mechanical Properties: Ductile iron has more tensile and yield strength, elongation, and greater resistance to impact while having lower thermal conductivity and vibration damping capability than gray iron.
+Ductile iron is more corrosion-resistant than gray iron.

 Ductile Iron vs Steel: Differences between Carbon Steel and Ductile Iron